vicky87106/lab1/README.md

 This is about Lab1,Question B.
 It is about Writing a C++ program to read in an integer and print out the corresponding sequence of numbers.

+Now, I would talk about how to compile my program for question B.

 Since we want to do something different when the integer is odd and even, so I use if else statement to make the condition different.